alexandria08/MeXE402_Midterm_Alexandria-Comia_Tristan-Kiefer-Doyugan/README.md

 This analysis provides actionable insights for understanding and predicting employee attrition, focusing on key demographic and job-related factors influencing turnover probability that this model has outputted.

 ## Discussion
+In this project, we used **Linear Regression** to predict employee satisfaction and **Logistic Regression** to predict employee attrition.
+Here’s a comparison of how each model performed and some reflections on their strengths and limitations.

+### Linear Regression

+1. **Moderate Accuracy**: The model’s R-squared score of 0.52 shows that it explains about 52% of the variation in satisfaction, meaning that it only captures a portion of what drives employee satisfaction.
+2. **Consistent Results**: The close values of R-squared and Adjusted R-squared suggest that our chosen variables do help in predicting satisfaction without unnecessary complexity.
+3. **Model Limitations**: Linear regression assumes a straightforward relationship between variables, so it might miss more complex influences on satisfaction.

+### Logistic Regression

+1. **High Accuracy**: With an accuracy of 88% and an AUC-ROC score of 0.855, the model is effective at differentiating between employees likely to stay and those likely to leave.
+2. **Precision vs. Recall**: The model’s precision of 74% indicates it’s good at identifying employees who are truly at risk of leaving.
+However, the recall is 47%, meaning it misses some of the employees who will actually leave.
+3. **Model Limitations**: Logistic Regression assumes linear relationships and is sensitive to unbalanced data.
+Since there are likely more employees staying than leaving, the model might miss some employees who are at risk of leaving.

+### Overall Comparison and Limitations
+- **Predictive Power**: Logistic Regression was better for predicting the binary outcome (stay vs. leave), while Linear Regression captured only moderate accuracy in predicting continuous satisfaction levels.
+- **Limitations**: Both models assume linear relationships, which may not always apply.
+The models might also benefit from more features to fully capture employee behavior.